enso-org/enso/doc/java-style-guide.md

    already in use.
 2. **Source Note:** This is the comment itself, which is a large block comment placed after the first function in which it is referred to in the module.
-It uses the scala block-comment syntax `/* ... */`, and the first line names the note using the same referrer as above: `/* Note [Note Name]`.
+It uses the java block-comment syntax `/* ... */`, and the first line names the note using the same referrer as above: `/* Note [Note Name]`.
 The name(s) in the note are underlined using a string of the `~` (tilde) character.